-Zhaori at that time was open 24 hours (not these days, so don’t go too early) and of course no one was around at that unearthly hour.
-What I loved was the sound of the crashing waves right next to the hot springs, one of only 3 saltwater hot springs in the world.
+Zhaori at that time was open 24 hours (Update: not these days, so don’t go too early) and of course no one was around at that unearthly hour.
+What I loved was the sound of the crashing waves right next to the hot springs, one of very few saltwater hot springs in the world.

 Sunrises are kind of amazing, in that you don’t normally consciously take notice of the sun’s movement across the sky, but it is so evident when you are taking a lot of pictures, and it’s just amazing to think that all this is happening because it’s actually the earth rotating.
 (I’m easily impressed, I know)

 Most of the tourists dispersed once the sun was high in the sky, but a quick time check showed that it was only about 6am.
 We headed over to a corner of the hot springs where there was a stone trough and the boiling hot spring water was pumped up into it.
 We had bought some eggs the previous day to cook, as advised by our hostel owners, but we had totally forgot about utensils.
 Luckily, we scrounge up some nettings in the area around left by other hot spring cooks which we used to lower the eggs into the trough.

 Hot Spring eggs are different from normal hardboiled eggs, because the salt water doesn’t exactly reach 100 degrees when it boils, so the resulting egg is a lot more springy than a normal hardboiled egg like the sort you get with Japanese Ramen, absolutely FAB.
 We saw prawn shells around the area, and apparently veggies are also popular for hot spring cooking!